italiangrid/storm/documentation/sysadmin-guide/1.11.12/index.md

 ------

-## Upgrading to StoRM v1.11.12 <a name="upgrading">&nbsp;</a>
+## Upgrading from StoRM v1.11.11 <a name="upgrading">&nbsp;</a>

-Follow the following instructions when you are upgrading StoRM to v1.11.12.
+Follow the following instructions when you are upgrading StoRM from v1.11.11.

 ##### 1. Update the involved packages